NB-IoT NIDD via SCEF

 Call flows are defined in 3GPP TS 23.682.

-APIs for NIDD are being specified by 3GPP in Release 15, but are not finalized yet.
+APIs for NIDD are specified by 3GPP in Release 15.
 The APIs may be optionally secured by SCEF and the AS with a secure server.

 The AS and UE information are registered with the SCEF using two different call flows: the AS needs to register with the SCEF, and the UE needs to register with the SCEF.